 In principle, no. But documenting it is important both from a legal and practical point of view – in order to enforce your rights in the event of disclosure or misuse, you will need to demonstrate to the court that you have treated it as confidential, for example by using passwords and restricting access.

 What if some of it is in the public domain?

 As a rule, know-how will be protectable even if some of it is in the public domain if, as a body of information, it is not generally known to the kind of people who normally deal with the kind of information in question.

 Can you license it?

 Yes, know-how is often licensed both in connection with patents and otherwise.

-To read more about patent and know-how licensing, please see our recent article, first published in The Pharma Letter here.
+To read more about patent and know-how licensing, please see our article first published in The Pharma Letter here.